 Out-of-the-box, Gatsby does not support markdown in this way, but with an additional plug-in and some minimal configuration, you can easily make it work this way.
 From a developer's perspective managing a site via markdown files makes running and maintaining a site very easy.
-All you need to is Visual Studio Code and GIT and a supported hosting environment and you can update your website within minutes.
+All you need is Visual Studio Code, GIT, and a supported hosting environment and you can update your website within minutes.
 To update the site all you need to do is add a file into the correct folder, commit the code and then push the branch.
 Gatsby will then generate all the HTML.
 If you use a Ci/Cd pipeline that code will then be pushed straight into production automatically.

 The learning curve to use Gatsby is straightforward.
 To get up and running you need to install some packages and run a few commands.
 A number of hosting providers.
 The most common hosting option being Netlify.
 After creating a Netlify account, you can connect it to your Github account, choose the Gatsby repository, then the site will be deployed.
 There are other hosting options asides from Netlify you could consider using with Gatsby.
 These include Amazon S3, GitHub Pages, Travis, Heroku, Firebase Host, and Google Cloud.

 Why Use Gatsby

 Gatsby will not be suitable for every project, but it is a great contender for some.
-The main reason you would consider Gatsby is that you know to react and you want to build a brochureware website that will not need dynamic functionality.
-As Gatsby is built using react getting to grips with Gatsby is fairly simple.
+The main reason you would consider Gatsby is that you know ReactJS and you want to build a brochureware website that will not need dynamic functionality.
+As Gatsby is built using ReactJS, getting to grips with it for experienced developers is fairly simple.
 Performance-wise static-sites are very performant.
 When the site is compiled every page is pre-built and all the HTML is generated.
 When someone requests a page it can be served very quickly.
 Pages will not be blocked waiting for an API or database to respond.